-Q. ESMA published a list of 34 countries with which it had approved co-operation agreements.
+Q. ESMA published a list of countries with which it had approved co-operation agreements.
 Has the Central Bank of Ireland entered into these agreements?

-A. ESMA approved co-operation agreements between EU securities regulators and 38 non-EU authorities as announced on 30 May 2013 and 18 July 2013 (ref.
-ESMA 2013/629; 2013/992).
-While ESMA has negotiated these MOUs they are bilateral agreements which must now be signed by the EU authorities and the third countries involved.
-The Central Bank has signed these agreements.
+A. As at 11 December 2013, ESMA approved co-operation agreements between EU securities regulators and 45 non-EU authorities.
+While ESMA has negotiated these MOUs they are bilateral agreements which must be signed by the EU authorities and the third countries involved.
+The Central Bank has signed all of these agreements other than those with the competent authorities in Maldives and Turkey.